stephcole/Project-Wiki/Django-Basics/Styling-Templates.md

 [[_TOC_]]

 # **Important styling rules** <span style="color: gold"> &#9733; </span>
-- Do not create additional styling sheets without the express direction of your instructor.
 - Do not globally override bootstrap classes in any of the style sheets.
 Ex: `.card { color: blue }`
 - Do not use linebreaks, i.e. `<br>` to add spacing between elements.
 Use margin or padding instead.
 - Do create new classes/Ids/increasing specificity to override the built in bootstrap styling.
+- Do not use inline styling

 ## **Styling Naming Convention**
 There are going to be many students coming through writing CSS rule-sets, it's important to have a method to prevent existing rule-sets from being overridden accidentally.
 When writing CSS, please follow this naming convention for new classes and ids that you create to greatly reduce the likelihood of CSS being overridden.